DougCal/ServerHive/README.md

 The third boolean parameter defaults to false.
 If ssl communication is required between proxy server and target servers, 'true' should be used for this argument.

 **IMPORTANT NOTE ON POOLING FEATURE**
 All web socket messages from client will be dropped until message is received with socketPoolId.
 Format of message must be "{'socketPoolId': 5}" where '5' is the pool id in this case (ie unique id for chatroom or lobby etc).
-Upon recieving this message, the web socket tunnel will be connected with the appropriate target server and messages will routed accordingly.
+Upon receiving this message, the web socket tunnel will be connected with the appropriate target server and messages will routed accordingly.

 ### Example:
 ```javascript